jeffsp/SPOC/apps/transform/transform.1.md

     can specify this option multiple times.
 They will be applied in the order they occur on the command line.

+--recenter
+--recenter-xyz
+    Recenter the point cloud by subtracting the mean X and Y value from each point's X and Y value.
+Also recenter the Z value when **--recenter-xyz** is specified.

 # SEE ALSO

 SPOC_FILTER(1)